What We Do

-Asa Gray Seminar Series - This is a research-oriented Seminar Series that brings in Scientists from around the country to discuss their research, and is the longest running professional seminar series on campus.
+Asa Gray Seminar Series - This is a research-oriented Seminar Series that brings in scientists from around the country to discuss their research, and is the longest running professional seminar series on campus.

-Annual Fall Picnic - Each Autumn we spend an afternoon together grilling, talking, and playing yard games.
+Annual Fall Picnic - Each autumn we spend an afternoon together grilling, talking, and playing yard games.
 The picnic is a wonderful way for our new students to get to know upper-division students and faculty.

 Outdoor Activities - Asa Gray students take hikes in the nearby Adirondack Mountains.

-Community Service - Students organize and participate in community service events throughout the year including Making Strides Against Breast Cancer Walk, Spooktackular and Eggstravaganza at the Utica Zoo, distributing holiday meals to the elderly, Heart Run and Walk, Relay for Life, the Utica College Regional Science Fair, and many more.
+Community Service - Students organize and participate in community service events throughout the year including Making Strides Against Breast Cancer Walk, Spooktackular and Eggstravaganza at the Utica Zoo, distributing holiday meals to the elderly, Heart Run and Walk, Relay for Life, the Utica University Regional Science Fair, and many more.

 Asa Gray Growers Group (AGGG) - AGGG is a sub-group of the Asa Gray Biological Society that grows plants, herbs, and flowers in the Biology Department Greenhouse to sell for a fund raising activity.

-At Utica College, students learn from faculty members nationally-recognized for their research contributions.
+At Utica University, students learn from faculty members nationally-recognized for their research contributions.
 Students experience biology in the laboratory and in natural settings, including urban wetlands like the Utica Marsh, wildlife sanctuaries such as the Nature Conservancy's Lake Julia Preserve, and the Adirondack Mountains.